The Valiant (1962 film)

-The Valiant is a 1962 British/Italian international co-production film directed by Roy Ward Baker and starring John Mills, Ettore Manni, Roberto Risso, Robert Shaw, and Liam Redmond.
+The Valiant (also known as Affondamento Della Valiant) is a 1962 British-Italian drama film directed by Roy Ward Baker and starring John Mills, Ettore Manni, Roberto Risso, Robert Shaw, and Liam Redmond.
 It is based on the Italian manned torpedo attack which seriously damaged the two British battleships Valiant and Queen Elizabeth and the oil tanker Sagona at the port of Alexandria in December 1941.

 The film had a Royal Gala Premiere on 4 January 1962 at the Odeon Leicester Square in the presence of Princess Marina, Duchess of Kent.

 Plot

 Alexandria December, 1941.
 Two Italian frogmen are captured under suspicion of placing a mine under HMS Valiant.
 They are brought onto the ship for questioning.

 Cast

 Production

 Roy Ward Baker said he was approached by John Pennington with the script by Willis Hall and Keith Waterhouse.
 "It was a good script," says Baker.
 "The two sailors were given some sour wartime humour."
-The producers wanted John Mills to play the captain and asked Baker "to contact him because we'd made so many pictures together.
+The producers wanted John Mills to play the captain and asked Baker, "to contact him because we'd made so many pictures together.
 So, I did and with a certain amount of reluctance Johnny agreed to do it.
 From that point on we were more or less in business."

 Most of the finance came from Italy, where the movie was shot with a British-Italian crew.